ishitapairaikar/ishitapairaikar.github.io/_pages/about.md

 My path has been shaped by interdisciplinary collaborations — from startups to policy groups — and a background in classical dance, public speaking, and cultural representation.
 As 2nd Runner-Up at Miss India USA 2023 and a Top 5 at Miss India Worldwide 2024, I’ve learned to connect across cultures and lead with both presence and purpose.

 I’m currently applying to PhD programs in Human-Computer Interaction.
-If you’re working on technology that combines AI, ethics, and human-centered design, I’d love to connect and explore ways we might collaborate.
+If you’re working on technology that combines AI, ethics, and human-centered design, I’d love to connect!